Dans-labs/dariah/docs/Server.md

 ===============================================

 Contains the methods to authenticate users.
 Here all the logic about user sessions and session cookies is written down.
-It builds on the bottle web framework.
+It builds on the Flask web framework.

 [file]({{site.serverBase}}/controllers/file.py)
 ===============================================

 Contains the methods to get file data from the server.
-There is a method to serve static files by calling the web framework bottle.
+There is a method to serve static files by calling the web framework Flask.
 And there is a method to read a file and deliver its content as JSON.

 [utils]({{site.serverBase}}/controllers/utils.py)